Tyler School of Art

 Please see the Student Financial Aid section of the Bulletin.
 Detailed information can also be found on the Student Financial Services web site.
 Applications for financial aid (Free Application for Federal Student Aid) are available through the Student Financial Services office, 215-204-2244.

-Tyler offers merit-based and merit/financial need-based scholarships dependent upon available funding.
-Generally, between 16 and 20 portfolio scholarships, ranging from $1000 to full tuition, are awarded to undergraduate students entering in the fall semester.
+Tyler offers merit-based and merit/financial need-based scholarships for incoming students dependent upon available funding.
+A limited number of portfolio scholarships, ranging from $1000 to $10,000, are awarded to undergraduate students entering in the fall semester.
 Some of these scholarships may continue dependent upon available funds, cumulative grade point average, and/or demonstrated financial need.
-All scholarships and guidelines for consideration are posted on the Tyler web site at tyler.temple.edu/scholarships-grants.
+All scholarships and guidelines for consideration are posted on the Tyler web site at tyler.temple.edu/financial-aid-scholarships.

-Students who wish to compete for portfolio scholarships must follow the deadlines and application procedures indicated on the scholarship list form.
+Students who wish to compete for portfolio scholarships must follow the deadlines and application procedures indicated on the Tyler Admissions web site.

 In addition to portfolio-based scholarships, a number of scholarships for entering students based on academic achievement are awarded through Temple University to Tyler School of Art.
 For more information about these awards, please contact the Temple University Office of Undergraduate Admissions or go to sfs.temple.edu.

 Matriculated students also have the opportunity to compete for Tyler-specific scholarships.
-Information about merit scholarships for continuing students is posted annually on the Tyler Student Life web site: tyler.temple.edu/scholarships-grants.
+Information about merit scholarships for continuing students is posted annually on the Tyler web site at tyler.temple.edu/scholarships-grants.

 Study Away Programs